Heat pumps and Octopus

 Installation, grants and suitability

-Octopus also sells heat-pump installations.
-Its current heat-pump pages describe a process built around an online quote, home survey, design and installation, with the Boiler Upgrade Scheme grant applied where the home qualifies.
+Octopus also sells heat-pump installations through its current get a heat pump route.
+Its pages describe a process built around an online quote, home survey, design and installation, with the Boiler Upgrade Scheme grant applied where the home qualifies.
+They also flag practical exclusions and possible extras such as groundworks, planning permission, scaffolding, structural checks, electrical supply upgrades, asbestos removal and other preparation work that falls outside the standard design.

 Before relying on any quote, check the same practical questions an installer should check.